 When you customize the follow-up question, you can expect a higher number of responses because the customer knows that it has been crafted for them.
 You can send a bunch of follow-up questions after the NPS survey.

 You don’t have to think of getting all the answers in just a single response.
 Offer to get on a call with the customer, more often than not, they would be more than happy to do it.
 If you can think of an incentive for the call, the engagement rates will be even higher.

 Get your customers to understand more about the voice of your brand in the way you frame follow-up questions.
 That way, they will be able to relate more with your brand and what it does uniquely.

 With the follow-up questions, you will be able to get insights into the customer’s experience so far with you.
 When someone gives you a particular number in your rating, as a responsible business, it is your duty to understand why they gave you that rating.
 Knowing the reason behind and asking them a follow-up question, you might even be able to solve their issues.

 Survey Personalization and its importance

 While this article is about customizing the NPS follow-up question, do not forget that personalizing the NPS survey itself is important.
 If you use the right branding and ask the right questions, your customers will be more involved in responding to the NPS survey.

-You can experiment with power words, subject headline, and more to find out the ones that appeal most to your audience.
+You can experiment with power words, subject headlines, and more to find out the ones that appeal most to your audience.
 Ensure that you are clear with your business objective when you craft the NPS questions.